Not-TNB/Minecraft-ALU/README.md

 ![image](https://github.com/user-attachments/assets/b5c8bc6f-14ba-472d-bd83-e2ed2df0d1c2) <br>
 > Source: _en.wikipedia.org_; The inputs and outputs of an ALU.
 The desired AU will work similarly but will only be able to perform basic operations.

-My goal for the AU is to have it be able to perform and output the results of the following operations on two signed 8-bit inputs, the operation done controlled by a 2-bit opcode input:
+My goal for the AU is to have it be able to perform and output the results of the following operations on two signed 8-bit inputs (in two's complement form), the operation done controlled by a 2-bit opcode input:
 1. Addition (with carry)
 2. Subtraction (with carry/borrow)
 3. Incrementing